 7. Between 2016 and 2019, Tumblr maintained a steady growth curve despite its 2018 ban on porn content.
 It had 409 million blogs as of April 2018, which subsequently increased to 456.1 million by January 2019.

 8. The new controversial policy changes ultimately caught up with Tumblr in January 2019, and its growth rate slumped quite drastically.
-By April 2020, its blog network had only
+Web traffic to the site dropped 41% over a two-year period.

 11. Cumulatively, Tumblr has now published more than 200 billion posts since it was launched.
 In just ten years, the numbers have grown from 5 billion (in May 2011) to 5 billion by April 2019.